 6. Your Child Loves Social Events

-Extroverted highly sensitive children love to be at social events such as a family BBQ, a school party or a day at the Zoo.
+Extroverted highly sensitive children love to be at social events such as a family BBQ, a school party, or a day at the Zoo.
 They seem to thrive around people.
-However, it is important to avoid overstimulation when doing these kind of activities.
+However, it is important to avoid overstimulation when doing this kind of activity.

 7. Your Child NEEDS To Recharge